 The following constructor includes the name and age parameters, other than the

-class person: def __init__(self, name, age): self.name = name self.age = age
+class Student: def __init__(self, name, age): self.name = name self.age = age

-You can also set default values for instance attributes.
+You can also set default values to the instance attributes.
 The following code sets the default values of the constructor parameters.
-So, if the values are not provided when creating an object, they values will be assigned latter.
+So, if the values are not provided when creating an object, the values will be assigned latter.